 Loans: Borrow Against your Crypto Assets

-Loans can be completed quickly with BlockFi and this is all done by collateralizing your crypto.
-Previously, if you wanted to free up some funds you’d need to sell your crypto.
+Loans can be completed quickly with BlockFi, all done by collateralizing your crypto.
+Previously, if you wanted to free up some funds, you’d need to sell your crypto.
 However, you can simply use your Bitcoin, Ethereum or Litecoin as collateral to borrow funds.

 BlockFi is not yet licensed to offer loans to residents in certain jurisdictions, which include the UK.
-However, they state that they are working hard to make this available for their clients.
+However, they state they are working hard to make this available to their clients.

 With BlockFi, you can borrow from $5,000.
 However, the limit you can borrow up to will depend on the amount of collateral you deposit.

 You can take a loan equal to (or up to) around 50% of the crypto collateral you deposit.
 In other words, if your collateral is $1,000, you can get a loan of up to $500.
-This is done in order to protect the system and just in case there was a crash in the value of the crypto which is obviously very volatile.
+This is done to protect the system and just in case there was a crash in the value of the crypto, which is obviously very volatile.

 Once you’ve got enough collateral, you’ll also need to pay interest on that loan.
 This is for a minimum duration of approximately 12 months.
-If you want to pay a loan back early, there are no penalties and you can do this at any time.
+If you want to pay a loan back early, there are no penalties, and you can do this anytime.

-At the time of writing this BlockFi review you can use the following assets as collateral; Bitcoin (BTC), Ether (ETH), Litecoin (LTC), Pax Gold (PAXG).
+At the time of writing this BlockFi review, you can use the following assets as collateral; Bitcoin (BTC), Ether (ETH), Litecoin (LTC), and Pax Gold (PAXG).

-The price that you see is the trade price and there are no additional fees to pay.
+The price that you see is the trade price, and there are no additional fees to pay.
 Plus, you’ll continue earning interest when your trade goes through.
-Although this is a simple way to exchange between cryptocurrencies, this will not be the cheapest option.
+Although this is a simple exchange method between cryptocurrencies, this will not be the cheapest option.
 This is because you’ll be paying a premium for this convenience.

 The BlockFi Wallet was released in January 2022 and provides users with an easy way to buy, sell, store and safeguard crypto on a trusted platform.

-Unlike the BlockFi Wallet, it is not an interest-earning account, instead, its focus is to be a way to safeguard and store your crypto with no hidden fees or minimum balance.
-It also includes offers automatically generated tax documentation.
+Unlike the BlockFi Wallet, it is not an interest-earning account.
+Instead, its focus is to be a way to safeguard and store your crypto with no hidden fees or minimum balance.
+It also includes offers for automatically generated tax documentation.

 BlockFi Reward Card